pathumego/mina-bengali/README.md

 # mina-bengali
 Informal Bengali font.
-Geometric and angular in nature
+Geometric and angular in nature.